Send your enquiry.

 It is thought these revisions could increase the sentencing severity for those convicted of sexual communication with a child.
 Some offenders who would previously have received a community order may now receive a short custodial sentence instead, although these may well be suspended sentences due to limited prison resources.

 The updated guidelines are also likely to increase the sentencing severity for those convicted of causing or inciting a child to engage in sexual activity, and arranging or facilitating the commission of a child sex offence.
-The former offence may see 190 additional prisoners per year, with the latter potentially resulting in an extra 40 prisoners per year.
+The former offence may see 190 additional prisoners per year.
+The latter potentially resulting in an extra 40 prisoners per year.

 Have the maximum sentences changed?